maseev/adtdsl/README.md

 How to build
 ------------
 * Clone this repository
-* Run `./sbt publishM2` in the project folder to build the project and install it to the local Maven repository
+* Run `./sbt publishLocal` in the project folder to build the project and install it to the local repository

 How to use
 ----------